zhoda-lii/esports-wiki/README.md

 # 🎮📖 Esports Wiki

-Providing comprehensive coverage and resources for three of the most popular esports titles:
+Providing concise coverage and resources for three of the most popular esports titles:
 - Counter-Strike 2
 - Dota 2
 - Valorant